CT712 LANforge RF Noise Generator and RADAR Simulator

 for constant noise transmission.

-The RF Noise Generator has these limitations when generating RADAR signals:
+The RF Noise Generator has the following support for generating RADAR signals:

 The configurables include: